 Māori were quick to take up pig hunting, and early European settlers hunted the pigs that destroyed crops and killed lambs.
 In the 1930s a government bounty of ‘two bob a snout’ was paid, and during the 1940s either a shilling or three rounds of .303 ammunition were paid for each pig’s tail.
 Pigs were also poisoned in large numbers during the 1940s and 1950s.

 By 1988, one estimate put the number of feral pigs killed by hunters at around 100,000.
-In 2007 the New Zealand Pig Hunter magazine stated that it had a readership of 25,000.
+In 2007 the New Zealand Pig Hunter magazine claimed a readership of 25,000.

 Rifles and knives